hiromaily/go-crypto-wallet/README.md

 - [x] Backup/Restore for wallet.dat.
 If wallt.dat is broken, it's not easy to recover.
 - [ ] Refactoring logic for unsigned transaction creation.
 - [ ] Multisig-address is used only once because of security reason, so after tx is sent, related receiver addresses should be updated by is_allocated=true.
-- [ ] Various monitoring patterns to detect suspicious operations.
 - [ ] Sent tx is not proceeded in bitcoin network if fee is not enough comparatively.
 So re-sending tx functionality is required adding more fee.

+### For ETH
+- [x] Key generating by HD Wallet
+- [ ] Add any useful APIs
+- [ ] Importing private key
+- [ ] Exporting addresses to watch wallet
+- [ ] Creating unsigned raw transaction for deposit
+- [ ] Creating unsigned raw transaction for payment
-- [ ] High coverage of UnitTest.
+- [ ] Creating unsigned raw transaction for transfer
-- [ ] Add CircleCI or other CI service
+- [ ] Signing on unsigned raw transaction
-- [ ] Add new coins like Ethereum.
+- [ ] Sending signed transaction

 ## Project layout patterns